 Phrase Searching - PittCat allows for phrase searching with the use of “ “.
 For example, the search "climate change" will find items with the phrase climate change in them.

 Wildcard and Truncation – You can use wildcards (* and ?) symbols to search PittCat.

 Advanced Searching - Check the Advanced Search for more tips and techniques to enhance your search, including Boolean Operators (AND, OR, NOT).
 Note: Boolean Operators must be entered in all uppercase/capital letters.

-Owen Library's Food & Drink Policy asks that no food is consumed anywhere in the Library and permits beverages that are in covered containers.
-Please help us ensure that our collections will remain in good condition and be available for future users by complying with this policy and applying the lessons found in the following video:
+Owen Library's Food & Drink Policy asks that no food be consumed anywhere in the Library and permits beverages that are in covered containers.
+Please help us ensure that our collections remain in good condition and will be available for future users by complying with this policy and applying the lessons found in the following video:

 PittCat is the main searching tool for all of the materials owned by the University Library System (ULS), including articles, books, ebooks, journal articles, ejournals, audio and video, digital images, government documents, microfilm and movies.